resque/resque-scheduler/README.markdown

 ![The Delayed Tab](http://img.skitch.com/20100111-ne4fcqtc5emkcuwc5qtais2kwx.jpg)

-Get get these to show up you need to pass a file to `resque-web` to tell it to include the `resque-scheduler` plugin.
-You probably already have a file somewhere where you configure `resque`.
+To get these to show up you need to pass a file to `resque-web` to tell it to include the `resque-scheduler` plugin.
+Unless you're running redis on localhost, you probably already have this file.
 It probably looks something like this:

     require 'resque' # include resque so we can configure it Resque.redis = "redis_server:6379" # tell Resque where redis lives

 Now, you want to add the following:

-    require 'resque_scheduler' # include the resque_scheduler (this makes the tabs show up)
+    # This will make the tabs show up.
+    require 'resque_scheduler'

 As of resque-scheduler 2.0, it's no longer necessary to have the resque-web process aware of the schedule because it reads it from redis.
 But prior to